-As a result of ongoing outreach efforts (including on the findings of CTI's Flying Blind report) and investor engagements, reporting on such matters could improve in 2022 and beyond.
+As a result of ongoing outreach efforts (including on the findings of CTI's report: Flying Blind: The glaring absence of climate-risks in financial reporting) and investor engagements, reporting on such matters could improve in 2022 and beyond.

 As this alignment assessment was considered 'Provisional' for the March 2022 iteration of the Climate Action 100+ Net Zero Company Benchmark, there might be modifications and enhancements in future iterations.
 Examples of items that may require further consideration: